Welcome to the 2025 Chicago Bird Photography Contest!

 To help you on your photography journey, several classes and photography hikes will be held through the spring and summer.
 These events are free, open to all, and designed to help hone your photography skills and help find birds to photograph!

 Once the submission period closes on August 1, judges will get to work evaluating your photos.
-Each category will have one winner and five runners up.
-Winners will be announced on August 23 and their photos professionally printed.
-Winning photo prints will be placed on display at the Ford Calumet Environmental Learning Center at Big Marsh Park with a gallery opening and contest celebration taking place in October.
-Winners will also receive a $100 cash prize and eternal bragging rights for winning the first ever Chicago Bird Photography Contest!
+Each category will have one winner and three runners up.
+Winners will be announced on August 22 and their photos professionally printed.
+Winning photo prints will first be on display at The Urban Birding Festival in September after which all photos will be placed on display at the Ford Calumet Environmental Learning Center at Big Marsh Park with a gallery opening and contest celebration taking place in October.
+Winners will also receive a $100 cash prize!

 Before you head out to take your epic photos, please take a moment to read out brief guide regarding bird photography ethics below.